mattearly/dmpower/README.md

 # DM-Power-Core-Version
 A lightweight yet powerful command line interface tool for DM's running 5th edition Dungeons & Dragons.
 It is made entirely on C++.
 It uses data from the D&D 5e _Player's Handbook_, _Dungeon Master Guide_, & _Sword Coast Adventurer's guide_.
-It uses the core rules that are in the core books and WoTC/Hasbro owns all the data in these charts, I've merely just put it together in my own way to make it more convenient for me.
-I own all these books that I am using for the rules and claim fair use if anyone gives me hassle.

 This small program does not teach you the game.
 You will need the books.
 I recommend buying them from Amazon, a local game store, or any official retailer that supports Hasbro and WotC.
 My overall goal is to make this program simple enough that it does not require a how-to use document once you get it running.
 ### Featuring: *DM-Power*
 _It's DM Magic!_

 1. Characters: Get going quick with a streamlined character creation process for Players or Non-Players.
     * **All** Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats